List of The Little Prince episodes: Home media

 In France, Sony Pictures Home Entertainment released the first two seasons of the series on DVD between November 2010 and November 2013.
 Sony also released the first two mini-movies on DVD in French Canada.
-This was followed by a release of the third season by Unidisc.
+It was followed by a release of the third season by Unidisc.

 In the United States, NCircle Entertainment released 18 episodes (in the mini-movie format) of the series across six DVDs between 2016 and 2018.